fenderdigital/flask-philo/documentation/source/introduction.rst

                 status=200, data={'some_data': 'yes'})

-Open the new Flask-Philo app in the browser
+Accessing the new Flask-Philo app
 ###########################################

 If you haven't already done so, run the following terminal command to create your Flask-Philo application: